chtoucas/Narvalo.NET/docs/index.md

 ### Tests

-Test projects use a custom .editorconfig taylored to produce more compact code.
+Test projects use a custom .editorconfig tailored to produce more compact codes.

-We do not use any special scheme to name the test methods **instead** we should provide a display name.
+We do not use any special scheme to name the test methods **instead** we always provide a detailed description.

 Consider using traits:
   * `Slow` for slow tests.